Skip to Main Content

 Get into the habit of paying your balance in full

-Paying your credit card bill in full each month can also help you keep your credit utilization ratio — or the amount you owe on your cards in relation to your credit limits — in check.
+Paying your credit card bill in full each month also helps you keep your credit utilization ratio — or the amount you owe on your cards in relation to your credit limits — in check.
 How much you owe on your credit card accounts for 30 percent of your FICO score, making it the second most important factor.
 It’s second only to payment history, which accounts for 35 percent of your score.

 Most experts suggest keeping your credit utilization ratio below 10 percent (or 30 percent, at most) for the best results.